2025–26 Mumbai City FC season: Super Cup

 After the club confirmed their participation in the Super Cup, they were drawn in Group D alongside SC Delhi (formerly Hyderabad FC), Rajasthan United, and Kerala Blasters.

-Mumbai won their first match against SC Delhi 4-1, courtesy of goals from Jorge Pereyra Diaz, Jorge Ortiz, and a brace from Vikram Partap Singh.
-In their next match of the competition, the club lost 1-0 to I-League team Rajasthan United after a goal from Robinson Blandón in the 43rd minute.
+Mumbai won their first match against SC Delhi 4–1, courtesy of goals from Jorge Pereyra Diaz, Jorge Ortiz, and a brace from Vikram Partap Singh.
+In their next match of the competition, the club lost 1–0 to I-League team Rajasthan United after a goal from Robinson Blandón in the 43rd minute.

-In the group decider, Mumbai secured a 1-0 win over Kerala Blasters courtesy of a Freddy Lallawmawma own goal in the 88th minute.
+In the group decider, Mumbai secured a 1–0 win over Kerala Blasters courtesy of a Freddy Lallawmawma own goal in the 88th minute.
 This meant the club finished level on points with Kerala Blasters, but progressed to the semi-final based on head-to-head.

+In the semi-finals, the club lost 2–1 to defending champions FC Goa.